k61n/openhkl/doc/sphinx/tutorial.rst

    After peak finding and integration

-Note that after integration some peaks are marked as invalid; specifically, approximately 15000 out of 26000 peaks are valid.
+Note that after integration some peaks are marked as invalid; specifically, approximately 16802 out of 25318 peaks are valid (Note that this number might vary if your masks are not exactly the same as in the screenshot).
 We can check the ``reason for rejection`` column in the table to see why they were rejected.
 In the first few frames and last few frames of the data set, the reason is usually because the peak extends outside the sample rotation range and is therefore incomplete.
 Also note how peaks close to the rotation axis are often rejected, since they intersect the Ewald sphere on many images, and frequently extend outside the sample rotation range as a result.
 In any case, we have a good number of peaks, which we can use to both determine the unit cell and generate a good shape model.
 Finally, click on ``create peak collection`` and name the collection ``found``.

 .. _index: